 - Discuss class material and assist with preparing for exams and finalizing papers;

 - Foster an encouraging, positive learning environment.

-- Requests for ATM are submitted to Dr. Donna Daly for screening and review by school director using the link below;
+- Requests for ATM are submitted to the school director for screening and review by using the link below;

 - Dr. Daly will match a student with a tutor and provide introductions via an email message;